-Report to the Board
+Report to Corporate Bodies

-The Committee's chair reports to the Board on a regular basis on the HR Committee's work.
+The HR Committee's chair reports to the first available meeting of the Board of Directors on each meeting held by the HR Committee.

 At the Company's Annual General Meeting, the HR Committee or the Board, based on the Committee's indications, reports on the aforesaid remuneration policies and the HR Committee, through its chairperson or another member, reports on how its functions are carried out.